What Every Guy Should Know About Testicular Cancer

 Cause and Prevention

-Since the actual cause of testicular cancer is unknown, it is currently not possible to prevent most cases of this disease.
+Since the actual cause of testicular cancer is unknown, there is not a lot of evidence-based information about prevention.
 However, men can take steps to protect themselves.
 By learning to recognize the risk factors and the symptoms associated with this disease and by performing monthly testicular exams, many cases of testicular cancer can be detected and treated before spreading to other areas of the body.

 A risk factor is anything that increases a person's chance of developing a disease.
 The following is a list of risk factors for testicular cancer.
 Remember, many men develop this disease without having any of these risk factors.
 Likewise, men who have one or more of the risk factors may never develop this disease.